… a project of

 One in eight women will face a breast cancer diagnosis in their lifetime.
 And four out of five women over the age of 60 who have mastectomies, decide to go flat.
 That’s a lot of women potentially facing suboptimal care and additional hardship at one of the most vulnerable times in their lives.

-According to Not Putting on a Shirt’s research, which will be presented at the San Antonio Breast Cancer Symposium this December, one in four women going flat receives an unsatisfactory aesthetic result, and 1 in 20 are intentionally denied by a surgeon who believes they will “change their mind” about implant reconstruction and so disregards their consent.
+According to Not Putting on a Shirt’s research, which was presented at the San Antonio Breast Cancer Symposium this December, one in four women going flat receives an unsatisfactory aesthetic result, and 1 in 20 are intentionally denied by a surgeon who believes they will “change their mind” about implant reconstruction and so disregards their consent.
 There is a lot of room for improvement here.

 Amending the WHCRA to include insurance coverage for flat closure (chest wall reconstruction) will be a critical step in ensuring these women receive the care they deserve.